REPORTS FROM THE RECORDER & ADVERTISING RATES

 Interestingly the Council are currently advertising a “Keep it Clean” promotion which is meant, with the publics’ help, to make our streets cleaner!
 To quote their website, “take personal responsibility to help to keep your streets clean and reduce litter.
 You can help by using the litter bins provided; there are approximately 1,500 litter bins in Croydon.
 Use the special bins for all smoking-

 We have also raised with the Council about the extensive litter on footways through the woodland near to Riddlesdown Collegiate mainly in the unmade section of Dunmail Drive and the Public Footpath by the houses in Mitchley Hill and we have asked that something is done about it.

 Another point that we have raised with them, is the ever increasing number of plastic bottles that are now appearing on the streets, particularly just before the green bin, recycling days.
 It would appear that many residents are leaving out the green recycling bins without the lids.
 If it is windy, these plastic bottles do blow out of the bins and then roll around onto the streets and are not picked up by Veolia staff.
 However, it would be helpful if residents would ensure that the bins, when left out on the street or in the front of properties have their lids on.
 If your bin doesn’t have a lid, or you require some more bins, then please contact the Council, either through their website Link or telephone them on 020 8726 6200 to request free replacements.

 Also a link to Croydon Council’s website for residents to report any Highway defect -

 Examples below of what happens when the Council don’t keep gullies in many streets clear of debris.
 Flooding under the railway bridge 13 July 2007.
-Photo taken and kindly supplied by Alan Barnes
+Photo credit; Alan Barnes

 Photo below taken November 2009 (although not as severe as July 2007).
-Photograph taken and kindly supplied by Nick Bygrave
+Photograph credit; Nick Bygrave